mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 ---
 ## Dimensions Convention
 MINT NetCDF Visualization requires the input NetCDF file to have the following three dimensions specified.
-Any violation to the naming convention will cause an error in visualization.
+Any violation to the naming convention will likely cause an error in visualization.

 | Name | Description | Required fields |
 | --- | --- | --- |